01mf02/jq-lang-spec/ujq/README.md

 `ujq` is a very small interpreter based on the formal specification of the jq language.
 Its point is not to provide a full user-friendly, performant jq implementation.
-Instead, it aims to provide an implementation that is as compact as possible.
+Instead, it aims to provide an implementation that is as compact and close to the formal specification as possible.

+## Running

 To try `ujq`, you need GHC (tried with 9.4.8) and a Rust toolchain (>= 1.65).